PastIn Person

 Of Counsel at Redgrave LLP

-David focuses on privacy, data security, and eDiscovery, advising clients on compliance and litigation strategies.
+David focuses on eDiscovery, information governance, and data privacy, advising clients on complex litigation matters.

 Partner at Reed Smith LLP